 You Have My Heart

 A pretty heart shaped box containing eleven chocolates with nine different flavours.
-The box is one of those sturdy ones that you want to hang on to; it can be kept for storing nicknacks or reused as a gift box.
+The box is one of those sturdy ones that you want to hang on to.
+You can keep it to store nicknacks in or reuse it as a gift box.

 Rather annoyingly, there was no menu card included, so it wasn’t always easy to tell what the chocolate fillings were.
 However, I can say they were all delicious and the fillings were interesting and by no means run of the mill.
 Pralines featured of course as did rich dark truffles, but there were also fruity fillings and buttery ones too.
 There was a good mixture of dark and milk chocolates, some sweeter than others.
 Many of the chocolates had layers with different textures and flavours which made for a diverting experience.